maze logo

 Both are valuable, but both have a unique analysis approach and require their own time and focus to extract value.
 Let’s start with qualitative data.

-3. Explore, code, and sort your qualitative data into themes
+3. Qualitative data: explore, code, and sort into themes

 Assign indexes or ‘codes’ to these answers to identify points you’ll return to.
 A code shouldn’t interpret the responses but simply summarize relevant answer segments in as few words as possible.
 Here’s an example: